 The process is certainly manageable, but success will depend on operators having unprecedented clarity into expected performance at each stage.
 Of course, cloud considerations, unaligned software release schedules and dynamic network realities will add further complexity.
 But that’s for another post.

 In the meantime, it’s critical for operators to start getting their arms around the testing and validation methodologies that they will use to determine if Open RAN can be successful in their networks.
-For a closer look, we dive into detail on how key trends like Open RAN are shaping 5G’s next chapter in our latest 5G report.
+Learn these strategies and more in our eBook.